MicrosoftDocs/winrt-api/windows.system/appdiagnosticinfo_requestinfoforappasync_867551342.md

 # Windows.System.AppDiagnosticInfo.RequestInfoForAppAsync

 ## -description
-Gets a collection of [AppDiagnosticInfo](appdiagnosticinfo.md) objects for all instances of the specified running app.
+Gets a collection of [AppDiagnosticInfo](appdiagnosticinfo.md) objects for all instances of the specified app.

 ## -parameters
 ### -param appUserModelId
-The identifier of the running app for which to get the [AppDiagnosticInfo](appdiagnosticinfo.md).
+The identifier of the app for which to get the [AppDiagnosticInfo](appdiagnosticinfo.md).

 ## -returns
 A collection of [AppDiagnosticInfo](appdiagnosticinfo.md) objects for all instances of the app specified by *appUserModelId*.